 After 5 years of owning the Brera, you'll have spent $744 on coffee for a net cost of $1194 if we include the cost of the machine.
 That's less than half the long-term cost of a $60 Keurig, making the Brera both better and less expensive than the least expensive Keurig when it's on sale.

 Keep in mind that these are pretty generous metrics.
 If we go by the New York Times' findings that K-Cups can cost $50 per pound, then we're looking at a much more hellish cost.
-We did the math and, even in 2019, the numbers check out; you could be spending 89 cents per capsule or $50 a pound.
+We did the math and the numbers check out; you could be spending 89 cents per capsule or $50 a pound.
 Compared to our previous example of Maromas Orphea, that's more than twice the cost of gourmet whole bean coffee.

 If we use our equation from earlier of 2 cups of coffee per day, and figure in New York Times' findings of 8 grams of coffee per Folger's Black Silk capsule, that comes to 5.8 kg or 12.9 lbs of coffee used in a year.
 At $50 a pound, that's $645 per year.
 For comparison, you would need to buy 6 bags of Maromas Orphea (a total of 13.2 lbs of coffee) running you a much more manageable $120.